Ravoxsg/SummaFusion/README.md

 ```

 ## DEMO
-If you just want a demo (in a single file) of SummaFusion on a single data point, run:
+If you just want a demo (in a single file) of SummaFusion on a single data point (default: XSum), run:
 ```
 cd src/summafusion/
 CUDA_VISIBLE_DEVICES=0 python demo.py